 Luckily, one of our hotels was near the Banzaan Fresh Market so we had dinner at this night market on a daily basis.
-The vendors served delicious food every night, and the bazaar has a good variety of fresh fruits and vegetables on sale.
+The vendors served delicious food every night, and the bazaar has a good variety of fresh fruits and vegetables for sale.

 We finally found a good noodle place where the food was cooked fresh in front of us.
 The vendor also said there was no MSG in his food…I’m sure by no MSG, he meant there’s very little MSG.
-That’s still ok for me.
+That’s still ok with me.

 After eating this noodle soup the previous night, I was stunned at how ill I was feeling.